nephio-experimental/tko/USAGE.md

 For templates, at the bare minimum you must provide an ID and a source for the KRM package, which must be one or more YAML manifests.
 The source is a URL, which can be anything compatible with [exturl](https://github.com/tliron/exturl/).
-It can a local file or directory (read recursively), an archive file, an HTTP URL, and combinations.
+It can a local file or directory (read recursively), an archive (tarball or zip), an HTTP URL, a git URL, and combinations.

 Local directory example:

     tko template register demo/hello-world:v1.0.1 --url=examples/hello-world/

-Over HTTP:
+HTTP example:

     tko template register demo/hello-world:v1.0.1 --url=https://raw.githubusercontent.com/nephio-experimental/tko/main/examples/hello-world/workload.yaml